-If the Inspection Committee finds a Whippet which measures over or under the allowed size limit, or possesses a disqualification listed below, that particular Whippet will not be allowed to run at that race meet.
+If the Inspection Committee finds a Whippet which possesses a disqualification listed in Section 1.1, that particular Whippet will not be allowed to run at that race meet.
 All Whippets racing in WRA meets must be inspected at each meeting, except in cases where two race meets are held on the same weekend, by the same club and at the same location.
 In such instances, the inspection committee may choose to inspect for disqualifications only those Whippets who did not compete in the first day's meet.
 All Whippets must be inspected each day for soundness and bitches checked for evidence of being in season.